shaikjrizwana/primosoft-batch-1-training/README.md

 Hello This is mahendra

 This is momin hello
-This is momins pull requst.
+This is momins pull requst.again changed.